mpaguilar/resume_writer/docs/format_details.md

-# A note about date formats
-Updating date parsing is a high priority, but for now, dates should be in the format of `MM/YYYY`.
-You will receive an error if this format isn't followed.

 # Types of sections

 There are four types of sections, primary sections, key/value sections, list sections, and text sections.
 Section types are not mixed, for example, a section is either text or a list, but not both.